maximaslov/kinomonster_new/Readme.md

 # KinoMonster
 Online cinema demo website.
-Technologies used: HTML, CSS, CSS Flexbox, GRID Layout, Javasript.
+Technologies used: HTML, CSS, CSS Flexbox, GRID Layout, JavaScript.
 The website has a responsive design.